steckdev/the-node-ai-automator-demo/docs/ai-prompts-cheatsheet.md

 ```
 Implement a complete feature with:
-1. NestJS controller with proper decorators
+1. Express route handler (or framework-agnostic handler) with proper validation
 2. DTOs with validation
 3. Service layer with business logic
 4. Comprehensive unit tests